Pressio/pressio/docs/pages/components/mpl.md

 ## Overview

-This component includes metaprogramming functionalities that are useful for a variety of purposes and are one of the fundamental building blocks for the other parts of the pressio library.
+Provides metaprogramming functionalities that are useful for a variety of purposes and are one of the fundamental building blocks for the other parts of the pressio library.
 If you are familiar with the `<type_traits>` header from the standard library, the `pressio/mpl` will look familiar too.